Kagerjay/Free-Code-Camp-Projects/advanced-front-end/javascript-calculator/SHUNTYARD.md

 - 24 / 4 = 6
 - 9 + 6 = 15

+Another Example [2]

+- Infix: 5+2x3
+- Postfix: 523x+

-## Basic version of the algorithm
+## Basic version of the algorithm [1]

-- Stack of operations
+- Stack of operations - LIFO
-- Queue for the output
+- Queue for the output - FIFO
 - Array (or other list) of tokens)

 ```